 Nearly twenty years after moving into her Habitat home in Minneapolis, the numbers only begin to tell the story: Three hundred hours of sweat equity.
-Two now-grown daughters.
+Two now-grown daughters (Lynnisha and Simone).
 Five grandchildren.
 Countless friends and community connections.
 One house paid in full.

 Back in 1990 when she became a single parent after a divorce, Betty thought she would have to move back to Illinois to be closer to the support of her family.

 “That time in my life was chaotic,” says Betty.
 “We were moving every six months to a year.
 We had no stability, and transitioning all the time was very hard on my girls.”

 Only working part-time then, Betty thought she couldn’t afford a house—until she learned about and qualified for a home through Twin Cities Habitat for Humanity.
 Upon moving in, life soon began to shift in positive ways for both Betty and her young daughters, Lynnisha and Simone.